zendframework/zendframework/README.md

 ## RELEASE INFORMATION

-*Zend Framework 2.2.7*
+*Zend Framework 2.2.8*

-This is the seventh maintenance release for the 2.2 series.
+This is the eighth maintenance release for the 2.2 series.

-15 Apr 2014
+16 Sep 2014

-### UPDATES IN 2.2.7
+### UPDATES IN 2.2.8

 **This release contains security updates:**

-- **ZF2014-03:** Potential XSS vector in multiple view helpers due to inappropriate HTML attribute escaping.
-Many view helpers were using the `escapeHtml()` view helper in order to escape HTML attributes.
-This release patches them to use the `escapeHtmlAttr()` view helper in these situations.
-  If you use form or navigation view helpers, or "HTML element" view helpers (such as `gravatar()`, `htmlFlash()`, `htmlPage()`, or `htmlQuicktime()`), we recommend upgrading immediately.
+- **ZF2014-05:** Due to an issue that existed in PHP's LDAP extension, it is possible to perform an unauthenticated simple bind against a LDAP server by using a null byte for the password, regardless of whether or not the user normally requires a password.
+We have provided a patch in order to protect users of unpatched PHP versions (PHP 5.5 <= 5.5.11, PHP 5.4 <= 5.4.27, all versions of PHP 5.3 and below).
+If you use `Zend\Ldap` and are on an affected version of PHP, we recommend upgrading immediately.

 Please see [CHANGELOG.md](CHANGELOG.md).